 Currently, only three countries in Latin America have free trade agreements with China.
 They are Chile, Peru, and Costa Rica.
-Several other Western Hemisphere nations have initiated diplomatic relations with the Asian giant.
+Several other Western Hemisphere nations have initiated economic and diplomatic relations with the Asian giant.

 This situation worries the US authorities and is a source of diplomatic tension, even with historically allied countries such as Costa Rica.

 According to the Vice Minister of Multilateral Affairs, the free trade agreement between Costa Rica and China “has been a topic of conversation within the US government.
 It was emphasized more during the Trump administration than under the Biden regime.
 So the evolution of US foreign policy vis-à-vis China has had a certain impact on us.
 But the relations between Costa Rica and the US are so strong that it doesn’t damage our relations.”